Hammarby Sjöstad/Sustainable City

 We’ve also designed GlashusEtt, the City of Stockholm’s first environmental information centre, which has generated a great deal of attention, both in Sweden and globally, since it was opened in 2002.
 The centre provides information about the Sjöstad environmental programme, among other ventures, with considerable dedication, and has inspired other cities around the world to follow a similar path.

-Elements of the area’s environmental technology are controlled and highlighted at the transparent building, including an automated vacuum collection tank and rectifier station for the Tvärbanan link in the cellar.
-The building itself is run by a complex environmental technology system harnessing impulse-control of heat pumps, ventilators, convectors and blinds.
-A biogas boiler, weather station and solar cell technology can also be found here.
+A transparent building controls and showcases key elements of the area’s environmental technology.
+In the cellar, it houses an automated vacuum collection tank and a rectifier station for the Tvärbanan link.
+The building operates through a complex environmental technology system.
+It uses impulse-controlled heat pumps, ventilators, convectors, and blinds.
+A biogas boiler, weather station, and solar cell technology are also integrated into the system.

 The ultimate objective was to reduce total environmental impact by 50%, in comparison to a typical area constructed at the start of the 1990s.